percona/pmm-doc/docs/quickstart.md

     You can use the [easy installation](https://docs.percona.com/percona-monitoring-and-management/setting-up/server/easy-install.html) script that will verify and install any missing software and dependencies.
 To use it, run the command with sudo privileges or as root.
     You can download the script from [github](https://github.com/percona/pmm/blob/main/get-pmm.sh).

-To install PMM server, do the following
+To install the PMM server, do the following:

 1. Set up Docker on [Mac](https://docs.docker.com/docker-for-mac/install) or [Linux](https://docs.docker.com/install/linux/docker-ce/ubuntu).

-2. Install PMM server using `cURL` or `wget` as follows:
+2. Install the PMM server using `cURL` or `wget` as follows:

     === "cURL"